 - Being able to group together assets that belong to a related system – which makes it easier to determine the asset value for the entire system, to archive the system (when it is sold or scrapped), or to determine related equipment when planning maintenance shutdowns.

-At Enventure, we help create asset register by conducting a detailed plant walkdown, validate available technical data by referring to technical documents such as service/user manuals, manufacturers catalogs, P&ID and SLDs, further the missing information will be captured through a dedicated multilingual supplier engagement team.
+At Enventure, we help create an asset register by conducting a detailed plant walkdown, validate available technical data by referring to technical documents such as service/user manuals, manufacturers catalogs, P&ID, and SLDs, further the missing information will be captured through a dedicated multilingual supplier engagement team.